kranthik13/D-Stress/README.md

 ## Solution

 * We have built a portal where an HR Manager can search the employees his/her credentials or employee id and check whether he/she requires treatment or not.
 * We basically predict a probability whether treatment is required or not and then its HR Manager’s call to approve him/her for any stress relief packages to reduce stress.

-## Prerequisites

-What things you need to install the software and how to install them

-  1. Python (Python 3.7)
-  2. Node
-  3. Flask
+* If HR Manager approves the leave then the employee is notified via instant mail service informing him about the stress-relief package.

 ## Built With

     [Python]
     [Node]
     [Flask]

-## Future Works [WiP]
+## Future Works [WIP]

   1. Feedback loop
   2. Survey details filling